Partial compactification of stability manifolds via massless semistable objects: Two-dimensional stability spaces

-The space $\pcLstab{\CC}$ is recovered by performing a real blow-up at each of the boundary points, resolving them to copies of $\R$.
-Note that $\pcLstab{\CC}$ is \emph{not} a Riemann surface with boundary because each boundary stratum has a holomorphic function which vanishes along it, namely the charge of (any) object which becomes massless on that stratum.
+The homeomorphisms of \cref{prop:orbit closure bijection} identify an open neighbourhood of $\StabLN{\CC}{\NN}/\C$ with an open subset of $\widetilde{\mathrm{Bl}}(\Delta_\NN)$; the stratum $\StabLN{\CC}{\NN}/\C$ is identified with an open subset of the universal cover of the exceptional divisor, \ie with an open subset of $\R$ recording the allowed massless phases.
+Note that $\PStabL{\CC}$ is \emph{not} a Riemann surface with boundary because each boundary stratum has a holomorphic function which vanishes along it, namely the charge of (any) object which becomes massless on that stratum.
+The local model for $\PStabQ{\CC}$ is the quotient space obtained by collapsing the boundary component $\StabLN{\CC}{\NN}/\C$ to a point.